Minimal degree rational open up mappings and related questions: Existence and uniqueness of the open up mapping

-\begin{remark} Note that the boundary of $K$ consists of $n$ disjoint Jordan curves.
-If $\gamma_j$'s are $C^{k+}$ smooth, then the Jordan curves making up $\partial K$ are $C^{k+}$ smooth too, see~\cite{Widom}, p.
-206, where $C^{k+}$ means $k$ times continuously differentiable and the $k$-th derivative is Lipschitz $\alpha$ for some $\alpha>0$.
-Moreover, analyticity is also preserved under this mapping, that is, if $\gamma_j$'s are analytic Jordan arcs, then $\partial K$ consists of analytic Jordan curves, see~\cite{KalmykovNagy2015}, p.
-879. \end{remark}
+\begin{remark} If the Jordan arcs $\gamma_j$ are $C^{k+}$ smooth, then the Jordan curves making up $\partial K$ are $C^{k+}$ smooth too, see~\cite[p.~206]{Widom}, where $C^{k+}$ means $k$ times continuously differentiable and the $k$-th derivative is Lipschitz $\alpha$ for some $\alpha>0$.
+Moreover, analyticity is also preserved, that is, if $\gamma_j$ are analytic Jordan arcs, then $\partial K$ consists of analytic Jordan curves, see~\cite[p.~879]{KalmykovNagy2015}.
+Both assertions are also clear from the proof of the existence in Theorem~\ref{thm:openup}, since $\Gamma_j = F_0(\hat{\gamma}_j)$ is the image of a simple closed curve under a biholomorphic map. \end{remark}

-The proof of Theorem~\ref{thm:openup} shows the existence of the open up mapping, but it does not show how to compute it for given arcs $\gamma_1, \ldots, \gamma_n$.
-One step towards computing the rational open up mapping is to show that it solves the critical value problem (Problem~\ref{prob:critvals}).
+Next, we show that the critical values of an open up mapping as in Theorem~\ref{thm:openup} are precisely the endpoints of the arcs.